denolia/-expensebot-t3/README.md

-# Chat GPT bot
+# Chat GPT Telegram bot
-Telegram bot providing access to Ghat GPT.
+Telegram bot that provides access to Ghat GPT.

 ### How to run